Hi, today I’m going to review the Montane Icarus jacket which I bought a few weeks back. First, a little story of how we came to meet…

 It’s not often I buy a new lightweight insulated jacket – they tend to be worn until they disintegrate or are lost on one my expeds (farewell Rab microlight, I will miss you and hope you found a caring new home with whoever picked you up from the fringes of that frozen Russian lake).

-So, as the recent weather turned from balmy to flipping freezing, I decided to renew some parts of my hiking wardrobe, courtesy of some great discounts from Go Outdoors.
-As I prowled their Oxford store, searching for my quarry I spied the Montane Icarus lightweight jacket.
+So, as the recent weather turned from balmy to flipping freezing, I decided to renew some parts of my hiking wardrobe, courtesy of some great gear discounts from Go Outdoors.
+I was searching for a warm synthetic jacket with an internal liner that helps trap heat and block drafts, and looks good on the trail.
+And, as I prowled their Oxford store, searching for my quarry I spied the this lightweight jacket.

 The moment I tried it on I was hooked.
 Oh, I think you already know where this review is going… But before you rush off to buy one, let’s take a deep dive and see if this insulated jacket is worth the money.